 Puppies explore the world through their mouths, so they’ll chew anything they can sink their teeth into.
 By providing them with toys that indulge their teething instincts, you’re more likely to spare your shoes and socks from destruction.

-Read on below to discover some toys and treats to offer your puppy to help soothe painful gums and distract from the discomfort of teething.
+Read on to discover some toys and treats to offer your puppy to help soothe painful gums and distract from the discomfort of teething.

 What You Need to Know About Puppy Teething Toys